WaterFutures/EPyT-Flow/docs/tut.quality.rst

 Quality
 *******

-EPyT-Flow supports basic and advanced quality analysis.
+EPyT-Flow supports basic and advanced quality analysis -- the former is realized through `EPANET <https://github.com/OpenWaterAnalytics/epanet>`_ and the latter one through the usage of `EPANET-MSX <https://github.com/OpenWaterAnalytics/epanet-msx>`_.

 Basic Quality Analysis
 ++++++++++++++++++++++